AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-07-ScientificComputing.md

 Stroustrup's *The C++ Programming Language* (S14, 4th edition, 2013) is the definitive reference by the language's creator.
 The fourth edition covers C++11 and C++14 features---move semantics, lambda expressions, constexpr, variadic templates, and the standard library---that have substantially changed how performance-critical scientific code is written.
 C++ remains the dominant language for high-performance scientific computing (alongside Fortran), and understanding its memory model, object lifetime semantics, and template metaprogramming facilities is essential for anyone working with production numerical codes.

-The source page lists the publication year as 1997, which corresponds to an earlier edition.
-The linked page points to the 2013 fourth edition, which covers the modern language.

 ### 5.2 Architecture-Aware Computing

 Three texts address the interaction between algorithms and hardware, at increasing levels of specialization.

 Hennessy and Patterson's *Computer Architecture: A Quantitative Approach* (S20, 7th edition, 2025) is the canonical architecture text, updated in its most recent edition to cover domain-specific architectures (GPUs, TPUs), warehouse-scale computing, and energy efficiency.
 For scientific computing, the relevant material includes the treatment of memory hierarchy (cache performance, bandwidth constraints), instruction-level parallelism, and the quantitative methodology for evaluating performance tradeoffs.
 Understanding why a particular algorithm runs slowly often requires understanding the memory access patterns it generates and how they interact with the cache hierarchy---information that lives in architecture textbooks rather than in numerical analysis.

 Viswanath's *Scientific Programming and Computer Architecture* (S15, MIT Press) examines this interaction directly, with attention to cache-efficient algorithms, vectorization, and performance optimization strategies, as well as concrete parallel programming models (Pthreads, OpenMP, MPI, CUDA).
-A bibliographic note: the MIT Press listing indicates a 2017 publication date, not 2007 as listed on the source page.

 Eijkhout's *The Art of HPC* (S18, 2022), a four-volume series freely available online, provides the most comprehensive treatment of high-performance computing in the collection.
 Volume 1 covers the science of computing (architecture, parallel models, floating-point arithmetic, numerical methods); Volume 2 covers parallel programming (MPI, OpenMP, PETSc, Kokkos); Volume 3 covers scientific programming in C++ and Fortran; and Volume 4 covers practical carpentry (build systems, version control, workflows).
 The breadth and free availability of this series make it an exceptionally valuable self-study resource.
 Eijkhout's treatment of floating-point arithmetic and its implications for numerical accuracy is particularly relevant: understanding IEEE 754 representation, rounding modes, and catastrophic cancellation is prerequisite knowledge for any serious numerical work, yet it is often treated superficially in methods textbooks.